 Where can I find Open Educational Resource lessons?

 Copyright and fair use for teachers and students

 Copyright: Reuse, Remix, Transform!

-Did you know that images found on the Internet cannot be legally used, even for educational use, if they are not labeled as copyright free or with a Creative Commons license allowing re-use?
-The search box below can be used to quickly search ten sites that provide copyright friendly images that can be used by teachers and students.
+Did you know that images found on the internet cannot be legally used, even for educational use, if they are not labeled as copyright free or with a Creative Commons license allowing reuse?
+The search box below can be used to quickly search 10 sites that provide copyright-friendly images that can be used by teachers and students.

-Our libraries offer access to several paid resources that provide information from reputable and reliable sources.
-Some of the resources include World Book Encyclopedia, Power Library, SIRS, History Study Center, and the Gale Virtual Reference Library.
-Check your building’s library webpage or with your librarian to learn more about the available resources and the logins.
+Libraries offer access to various paid resources that provide information from reputable and reliable sources.
+Some of the resources include World Book Encyclopedia, Power Library, SIRS, History Study Center and the Gale Virtual Reference Library.
+Check building’s library webpages or with your librarian to learn more about available resources.

-Use the links in the left navigation menu to access videos, tutorials, cheat sheets, and lesson ideas that utilize GSuite for Education tools.
-The resources for Gmail, Drive, and Calendar will provide tips to help you get organized and save time by working more efficiently.
-I strongly recommend Google Classroom for sharing and collecting files and links from students.
+Use the links in the navigation menu to access videos, tutorials, cheat sheets and lesson ideas that utilize G-Suite for Education tools.
+The resources for Google Mail, Drive and Calendar will provide tips to help you get organized and save time by working more efficiently.
+It's recommended to use Google Classroom for sharing and collecting files and links from students.
 The Share to Classroom extension makes it easy to quickly open any file or webpage on student Chromebooks.

-Adblock Plus - install this Chrome extension to block annoying and distracting ads.
-This extension has been installed for all BASD students when they sign in to their Chromebooks.
+Adblock Plus: Install this Chrome extension to block annoying and distracting ads.
+This extension has been installed for all district students when they sign in to their Chromebooks